codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

 weight: 4
 ---

 You can add apps from public or private Git-based repositories.
 This includes repositories requiring **SSH key authentication**.

+{{% notebox %}}
+Note that apps added from custom sources have some limitations.

+* Webhooks for automatic build triggering need to be [set up manually](../building/automatic-build-triggering/#webhooks).
+* [Automatic builds](../building/automatic-build-triggering) are available on code push and tag creation but not on pull request creation or update.
+{{% /notebox %}}

+To add an app from custom source:

-Click **Add app from custom source** on the Applications page to get started.
+1. Click **Add app from custom source** on the Applications page.

     {{< figure size="" src="../uploads/add-app-from-custom-source1.png" caption="" >}}

-Then, fill in all the required fields.
+2. Then, fill in all the required fields.

     {{< figure size="" src="../uploads/add-app-from-custom-source2.png" caption="" >}}

-1. Enter the Git URL for cloning the repository.
-The URL should be in the following format: `https://example.com/username/repo.git` or `git@example.com/username/repo.git`.
+    * Enter the **Repository URL** for cloning the repository.
+The URL should be in the following format:
+    `https://example.com/username/repo.git` or `git@example.com/username/repo.git`.

-2. If a private key is required to access the repository or any private submodules in it, upload the **SSH private key** file.
+    * If a private key is required to access the repository or any private submodules in it, upload the **SSH private key** file.

-3. If the SSH key is password-protected, you'll be also asked to enter the **SSH key password**.
+    * If the SSH key is password-protected, you'll be also asked to enter the **SSH key password**.

-4. Click **Add app**.
+3. Click **Add app**.

 Your app will be then listed on the Applications page and you can immediately start running builds.
-Note that in order to enable automatic builds, you will need to manually [set up webhooks](../building/automatic-build-triggering#webhooks).

 ## Repositories behind firewall